maximealive/TelegramBot_ESP32-W5500/README.md

 ## Notes
 - External power supply 5.0V-0.7A
-- To use relays I used specific pins because some of them are HIGH at boot ***
+- To use relays I used specific pins because some of them are HIGH at boot and this could cause problem ***

 ## To do
 - Add power management